 While I was attracted to the crystal due to its shape and roughness, was there something more?
 That's when it hit me.
 I had heard that name Mica before.
 In May 2019, Refinery29 published a video with reporter Lexy Lebsack who investigated how Mica found in make-up was mined through using illegal child labour in India.
 While I am unsure whether the crystal I bought was from India, over 50% of the Mica used today is from India.

-Upon further questioning at Crystal Arcana the owner pointed out to me that most of the crystals in the shop had been bought from Brazil, Indonesia, Madagascar and the Czech Republic, and other undisclosed areas in Australia.
+Upon further questioning the owner at a crystal store pointed out to me that most of the crystals in the shop had been bought from Brazil, Indonesia, Madagascar and the Czech Republic, and other undisclosed areas in Australia.
 It comes to me as no surprise, mining is one of the most unregulated forms of harnessing natural resources.
 Most people buying crystals don't know its origins or find it hard to truly find its root source due to re-sellers refusing to disclose certain information on their method of extraction.

 What I found even more surprising is the lack of scientific facts, showing that these crystals heal you, it seems to me that this is all placebo.